bonadocs/docs/docs/guides/widget.md

 ## Getting Started

-> Make sure you've first learnt how to create a playground.
+> Make sure you've first learnt how to create a [playground](/docs/guides/Playground/Create.md).

 We generate the widget inside the playground.
 All you have to do is open a contract dropdown and select the method for which widget you want to create.
-After which, you click on "Generate Widget".
+After which, you click on `Generate Widget`.

 ![Widget](https://res.cloudinary.com/dfkuxnesz/image/upload/v1728630939/Screenshot_2024-10-11_at_07.38.05_kocjys.png)